 Generally it is the policy of Hofstra University to protect the confidentiality of members of the University community who may be involved in the Sexual Misconduct process, insofar as that is reasonably practicable.
 Specifically, the identity of the complainant, the identity of the accused student, and information relating to the Sexual Misconduct complaint will be disseminated only to those individuals who have a legitimate need to know, or as reasonably necessary for the purpose of investigating or resolving the complaint.

 Students should understand that, upon informing a University employee of a Sexual Misconduct complaint, for the protection of the entire community, the University may investigate that complaint, even if the student does not wish to proceed.
 Therefore, students should understand that their complaint may be disclosed, as necessary, to persons other than the one(s) to whom the complaint is made, including the accused student.
-Notwithstanding, where claims of Sexual Misconduct are reported to University employees who serve in a professional role in which communication is protected under applicable federal, state or local law or regulation or licensing authority – including counselors in the Student Counseling Center – such reports will not be further disclosed to the extent the communication is protected by law.
+Notwithstanding, where claims of Sexual Misconduct are reported to University employees who serve in a professional role in which communication is protected under applicable federal, state or local law or regulation or licensing authority – including counselors in the Student Counseling Center and clinical staff in the Student Health and Wellness Center– such reports will not be further disclosed to the extent the communication is protected by law.
 Notice by a student to any such professional employee of Sexual Misconduct, i.e. where the communication is protected, shall not constitute notice to the University of such Sexual Misconduct.

 Although the University will endeavor to maintain the confidentiality of Sexual Misconduct complaints and proceedings in accordance with this policy, it cannot prevent the further dissemination of information by individuals to whom such information was disclosed.
 Moreover, any response by the University may be hindered to the extent the complainant wishes to remain anonymous.